 At the time of writing, First State Super offers some ethical investment options.
-The Diversified Socially Responsible option is a pre-mixed combination of Australian and international equities that are screened for social and environmental considerations.
+The diversified socially responsible option is a pre-mixed combination of Australian and international equities that are screened for social and environmental considerations.
 You can also put a proportion of your super into socially responsible Australian equities with the Australian Equities Socially Responsible Investment Option.

 Find out more about ethical super investment options here.
 Some ethical super funds screen out companies that harm humans or the environment, while other ethical super funds invest only in companies whose social and corporate responsibility approach makes a positive impact in environmental and social areas.
-You don’t have to settle for a super fund where money is the bottom line; ask your super fund whether they offer ethical investment options.

 How can I track the growth of my First State Super account?